Alexandra Branitskaya: Relationship with Potemkin

 She was considered the most intimate confidante and friend of Potemkin after Catherine, and his favourite among his nieces.
 Their alleged sexual relationship ended in 1779 when she was replaced by her sister, Yekaterina, with whom he went on to have an on-and-off relationship for the rest of his life; but the intimate friendship between Aleksandra and Potemkin continued.
 She acted as Potemkin's official hostess, and any invitation she received from him was a sign of great favour.
 They also corresponded.
 She was with him in Ukraine as part of his household on his trips to the south during the 1780s.
 She often argued with him, which was taken as a sign of their closeness.

 In 1791, she expressed the wish that Potemkin should be the next king of Poland.
 Likewise, for many years, there were rumours in Poland that Potemkin had plans to make her children heirs to the Polish throne.
 She nursed Potemkin during his final illness.
 She is said to have "inherited" the actual marriage certificate of Potemkin and Catherine.

 Later life

-She created a memorial for Potemkin on his estate, that was visited by Alexander I, who later appointed her a Lady of his court.
+She created a memorial for Potemkin on his estate, that was visited by Alexander I, who later appointed her a lady of his court.

-She was made Chief Court Mistress to the empress in 1824 and served as such until 1838.
-As such she was the principal lady-in-waiting with responsibility for all the rest of the ladies-in-waitings of the empress.
-In 1816, Wiegel reported how she was kissed on the hand and treated with the same deference as an Imperial Grand Duchess, and that both she and the court seemed to take this for granted.
+She was made chief court mistress to the empress in 1824 and served as such until 1838.
+As such she was the principal lady-in-waiting with responsibility for all the rest of the ladies-in-waiting of the empress.
+In 1816, Wiegel reported how she was kissed on the hand and treated with the same deference as an imperial grand duchess, and that both she and the court seemed to take this for granted.